 Merge INTERACT Data Files

-Presume you have multiple coders that collected their observations in different data files, or you collected your observations in separate data files per video.
-Analyzing such data becomes a lot easier, if all observations (belonging to the same study) are merged into one big file!
-That way you can visualize all data at once and get comparative statistics within a single table.
+Presume you have different data files, either from multiple coders or separate data files per video.
+Analyzing such data becomes a lot easier if you merge all observational data (belonging to the same study) into one big file.
+In that way, you can visualize all data at once and get comparative statistics within a single table.

-IMPORTANT: Before you merge your data files, make sure you can identify all DataSets and Groups, without the original file name present: Just enter meaningful descriptions into the Set and Group lines before you start the merge!
+Before you merge your data files, make sure that you can identify all DataSets and Groups without the original file name is present: Please enter meaningful descriptions in the Set and Group lines before you start the merge!

-Verifying the video references per Set upfront also saves you trouble afterwards.
+Checking the video references per set in advance also saves you trouble.

-INTERACT offers multiple ways to merge your documents.
-What suits you best, depends on the structure of your files, your study and their storage location.
+INTERACT offers several ways to merge your documents.
+What suits you best depends on the structure of your files, your study, and their storage location.

 You can choose between the following merging methods:

-Append document data - To merge any number of documents into a single new file, keeping the original file structure of each file.
-All files are merged as a whole, one after another.
+Append document data - You use this to merge more documents into a single new file, keeping each file's original file structure.
+All files are combined as a whole, one after another.

 Merge DataSets - This routine merges the contents of the DataSets from multiple files into a single new file.
 The Events of each DataSet n, across all data files, are inserted into the same new DataSet n.
-You need to make sure that the order of your DataSets is the same throughout all selected files.
-This routine is helpful if observations for the same session were logged in separate documents.
+You have to make sure that the order of your DataSets is the same throughout all selected files.
+This routine is helpful if you coded the same session in separate documents.

-Merge DataSets and consolidate Events – This routine is especially useful, if you plan to merge time sampling Events from multiple documents, covering the same video but holding different Codes.
-Just merging those Events from various DataSets across different documents probably results in multiple Events covering identical time frames.
-The Consolidation of Events merges all time-identical Events into single Events, without losing any coding!
-This results in a denser and easier to read data structure.
-In fact, this option combines the previous option Merge DataSets with the additional command Consolidate Events in one pass.
-The Consolidation can be seen as “lossless compression of events”.
+Merge DataSets and consolidate Events – This method is beneficial if you plan to merge time sampling Events from multiple documents, including the same video but different Codes.
+Merging these events from various DataSets across different documents will likely result in numerous events covering identical time periods.
+The Consolidation of Events integrates all time-identical Events into single Events without losing any coding.
+This results in a denser and more comfortable to read data structure.
+This option combines the previous Merge DataSets feature with the additional command Consolidate Events in one run.
+The Consolidation is a “lossless compression of events”.

 Start Data Merge

-After identifying the applicable merge method, you need to select the files to be merged.
+After identifying the applicable merge method, you have to select the files to be merged.

 Merge Closed Data Files